JorikJooken/averageSubtreeOrderUnderEdgeAddition/calcMeanSubtreeOrderResults/averageSubtreeOrderUnderEdgeAddition/README.md

 This repository contains code and data related to the average subtree order of a graph.

 Below, we briefly describe how the different programs can be invoked and what their input and output is.
 We will assume that Linux is being used and that nauty is installed.
+The details on how to install nauty can be found on [this link](https://pallini.di.uniroma1.it/).

-The graphs that we are dealing with will either be in adjacency matrix format or graph 6 format.
+The graphs that we are dealing with will either be in adjacency matrix format or graph6 format.
+We will use nauty to convert the adjacency matrix format to graph6 format (using "amtog"), filtering out pairwise non-isomorphic graphs (using "shortg") and adding an edge to a graph in all possible ways (using "addedgeg").

 The programs related to the average subtree order can be compiled by the following command:
 ```bash